sstraus/SettingsSentry/README.md

 - `SETTINGSSENTRY_CONFIG`: Path to the configuration folder.
 - `SETTINGSSENTRY_BACKUP`: Path to the backup folder.
-- `SETTINGSSENTRY_APP`: Optional name of the application to process.
+- `SETTINGSSENTRY_APP`: Optional: Comma-separated list of application names to process.
 - `SETTINGSSENTRY_COMMANDS`: Set to 'true' to perform command execution during backup or restore.
 - `SETTINGSSENTRY_DRY_RUN`: Set to 'true' to perform a dry run without making any changes.
 - `SETTINGSSENTRY_PASSWORD`: Password for encryption/decryption (alternative to `-password` flag).